EDUCATION TRACK

 Because Grapevine has limited public transportation options, it is the responsibility of the Member to possess or obtain her own vehicle.

-All children are required to attend school and/or daycare outside of the apartment.
+All children are required to attend school and/or full-time daycare outside of the apartment.
 The Gatehouse is located within the GCISD (Grapevine-Colleyville) school district.
+For daycare and after-school care, childcare is provided through our early learning academy partner.